Murray Balfour: Playing career

 His play declined as a result of the injury, and he was traded to the Boston Bruins in 1964.
-He started the 1964–65 season with the Bruins, however complained about being tired and was slow, so was sent to their minor-league affiliate the Hershey Bears.
-After 31 games with Hershey Balforur stopped playing, and was treated for a lesion on his lung.
+He started the 1964–65 season with the Bruins, however he complained about being tired and began slowing down.
+As a result, Balfour was sent to their minor-league affiliate, the Hershey Bears.
+After 31 games with Hershey, Balforur stopped playing, and was treated for a lesion on his lung.
 On April 5 he had surgery, where an inoperable tumor was found.

 He recorded 67 goals and 90 assists for a total of 157 points over his career, having played in 306 games.

 Personal life

 After the tumor was found on Balfour's lung, he returned home to Regina, and entered a hospital on May 29.
 He died of lung cancer on May 30, 1965.

 The City of Regina named a hockey arena in Balfour's honour.

-Balfour's parents were Gordon and Margaret Balfour of Regina.
+Balfour's parents were Gordon and Margaret Balfour (nee Folk) of Regina.